cesards/GitManual/README.md

 ```
 or, if you've already all your project initialized
 ```
-git add . // Check all files to next commit git commit -m COMMIT // It creates a new commit git remote add origin URL // We add a remote, as https://github.com/m3n0R/GitManual.git
+git add -A . // Check all files to next commit git commit -m COMMIT // It creates a new commit git remote add origin URL // We add a remote, as https://github.com/m3n0R/GitManual.git
 ```